Just like contested divorce in Virginia, uncontested divorce has its own procedures, rules, and regulations in terms of the procedure.

 - Child support guidelines (Parenting Plan/Financial Affidavit/Child Support Order)

-- Hearing Request Form (unless divorce conducted through a deposition)
+- Hearing Request Form (unless dissolve bonds of matrimony conducted through a deposition)

 - Divorce Decree

 For proceedings to begin in the state of Virginia, one of the spouses (referred to as the Plaintiff) must file a Bill of Complaint which requires few details.
-It is necessary to indicate that the divorce is a ‘no-faults’ divorce; meaning there are no grounds/faults, as listed under Virginia legislation, involved in the divorce (adultery, abandonment, criminal conviction, cruelty, willful desertion), and that both spouses have been living separate for a minimum of 6 months (if no child is involved) or one year (if child custody is involved.
+It is necessary to indicate that the dissolution of marriage is a ‘no-faults’ dissolution of marriage; meaning there are no grounds/faults, as listed under Virginia legislation, involved in the dissolution of marriage (adultery, abandonment, criminal conviction, cruelty, willful desertion), and that both spouses have been living separate for a minimum of 6 months (if no child is involved) or one year (if child custody is involved.
 The defendant is then required to fill an ‘Answer to Complaint’ and sign a ‘Waiver of Services’ indicating that they will not oppose the motion.
 These forms must be delivered and collected through means of a trusted third party, and not directly by the Plaintiff.
-This establishes the viability of an uncontested divorce under the court’s jurisdiction.
+This establishes the viability of an uncontested dissolution of marriage under the court’s jurisdiction.
 Note that all documents must be notarized and the circuit court should be that of the county of either spouse.

 If there is no response from the Defendant within 21 days, the Plaintiff may proceed to a ‘divorce by default’ – unless the spouse is a member of the military.